Planning Your Content Strategy to Set Up a Successful Website Project

 - How will you manage internal stakeholders’ expectations?

 - How will it better represent your brand and support your institutional priorities?

 - What clever 404 page will you have?
 (Maybe not so critical)

-Enter the Content Inventory and Audit
+Begin with the Website Content Inventory and Audit

-A content inventory and audit entails both a quantitative and qualitative assessment of your web content, ideally informed by your website analytics.
+A website content inventory and content audit entails both a quantitative and qualitative assessment of your web content, ideally informed by your website analytics.
 It is one of the most foundational activities you can undertake to guide your website redesign.

 - Assess content quality and ROT (whether content is redundant, outdated, or trivial)